elucian/bee/draft/rationals.md

 |  64   | Q61.2  | Q60.3 | Q59.4  | Q58.5 | Q56.6
 |  128  | Q125.2 | Q124.3|Q123.4  | Q122.5| Q121.6

-**Note:** r ≈ is the approximate resolution.
+**Note:** r ≈ is the approximate precision.

 **Examples:**

-A very large number with high resolution on 64 bit:
+A very large number with high precision on 64 bit:

 **Q50.12**
 * Min:-1125899906842624
 * Max:+1125899906842623
 * Res: 0.000244140625

-A number on 32 bit with resolution = 0.0005:
+A number on 32 bit with precision = 0.0005:

 **Q20.11**
 * Min:-1048576